 Another great side dish that uses cauliflower is mashed cauliflower.
 It’s super easy and is very similar to mashed potatoes but is low carb.
 It matches all the flavors of this dish perfectly, so I highly recommend giving it a try.

 Of course, lots more side dishes go great with cacciatore, so if you have any recommendations, then be sure to leave a comment at the bottom of this page.

-Chicken stock is best for this recipe as it will help add a ton of flavor to the overall dish.
-If you’re low on ingredients, then you use water instead, but I recommend using chicken stock.
+Chicken stock is best for this recipe, as it will help add a ton of flavor to the overall dish.
+If you’re low on ingredients, then you can use water instead, but I recommend using chicken stock.

-You can use any cut of chicken for this dish, but I made use of chicken thigh.
-If you’re using chicken left on the bone, then you might want to increase the cooking time slightly.
+You can use any cut of chicken for this dish, but I recommend using chicken thigh.
+If you’re using chicken with the bone-in, then you might need to increase the cooking time slightly.

 Paleo Chicken Cacciatore Recipe